V-LoL: A Diagnostic Dataset for Visual Logical Learning: Introduction

+While related deep learning (DL) datasets predominantly address visual perception challenges \citep{LinMBHPRDZ14, CordtsORREBFRS16, KarazijaL021, SchuhmannBVGWCC22}, there is a burgeoning interest in higher-level reasoning tasks \citep{agrawal2015, johnson2016, hong2021, zellers2018, hudson2019} such as scene understanding or visual question answering (VQA).
+Yet, most of these require only simple reasoning abilities.
+On the other hand, traditional inductive logic programming benchmarks \citep{michalski1980,michie1994,DUA19UCI} aim to tackle more complex reasoning abilities but neglect the visual component that is required for AI models to interact in our complex visual surroundings.
+More recent datasets have begun introducing more sophisticated reasoning problems into visual datasets, \eg, logical concept learning~\citep{VedantamSNML21} and analogical visual reasoning~\citep{zhang2019}.
+While this development marks a positive direction, these \textit{benchmark} datasets, however, often consist of fixed sample sets and are designed to cover only limited areas within the domain of visual logical learning.
+Moreover, they lack a versatile framework that allows researchers to design and generate custom-tailored problem sets to diagnose models over a broad range of challenges.

-In this paper, we introduce the Visual Logical Learning dataset (V-LoL), a novel dataset which offers an unprecedented challenge for visual AI models.
+In this paper, we therefore introduce the Visual Logical Learning diagnostic dataset (V-LoL).
+Due to its flexibility and easy, modular generation V-LoL specifically allows to study the ability of visual AI models in a wide-range and individual visual-logical learning aspects.
 The fundamental idea of V-LoL remains to integrate the explicit logical learning tasks of classic symbolic AI benchmarks into visually complex scenes, creating a unique visual input that retains the challenges and versatility of explicit logic.
-In doing so, V-LoL bridges the gap between symbolic AI challenges and contemporary deep learning datasets offering various visual logical learning tasks that pose challenges for AI models across a wide spectrum of AI research, from symbolic to neural and neuro-symbolic AI.
+By doing so, V-LoL bridges the gap between symbolic AI challenges and contemporary deep learning datasets offering various visual logical learning tasks, which allow for extensive evaluations of AI models across a wide spectrum of AI research.